 A smuggling economy has emerged.
-Migrants have become a commodity in the hands of armed groups.
-The scale of revenues is huge, estimated at \$978 million in 2016 (3.4 per cent of the country's GDP), distributed between \$726 million in charges for overland travel and \$252 million for Mediterranean crossings.
-Not only do criminal networks control migration routes in Libya, but some of them have also developed beyond the country's borders into 'pan-African smuggling consortia' capable of handling migrants' full travel from origin to destination and collecting payment upon departure.
-96
+Migrants have become a commodity in the hands of armed groups and organized criminal groups operating transnationally within and beyond the region.
+The scale of revenues is huge, estimated at \$978 million in 2016 (3.4 per cent of the country's GDP), distributed between \$726 million in charges for overland travel and \$252 million for Mediterranean crossings.98 Not only do criminal networks control migration routes in Libya, but some of them have also developed beyond the country's borders into 'pan-African smuggling consortia' capable of handling migrants' full travel from origin to destination and collecting payment upon departure.99

-The number of undocumented migrants and refugees arriving by sea from Libya to Italy has significantly declined in the last two years, from 181,436 in 2016 to 23,370 in 2018.97 The sharp drop in arrivals by sea to Italy since 2016 is the result of fewer migrants embarking from Libya, and of changes to the 'search and rescue at sea' policy adopted by the European Union.
+The number of undocumented migrants and refugees arriving by sea from Libya to Italy has significantly declined in the last two years, from 181,436 in 2016 to 23,370 in 2018.100 The sharp drop in arrivals by sea to Italy since 2016 is the result of fewer migrants embarking from Libya, and of changes to the 'search and rescue at sea' policy adopted by the European Union.